TiraLabra/loppukesa_2020/_en/faq/index.md

 in principle, no. However, for example, copying arrays without using `System.arraycopy` may be slow enough to become a bottle neck in the code, witch is not practical.
 In this case, you should document the performance difference and use built in functions.

 This may apply to member of `Arrays` as well.

+Sorting using standard library functions is not allowed, except in test and user interface code.

 ## May I use the java `Random` class?